 Earaches can occur in the middle or outer ear.
 Middle ear earaches are most commonly caused by a bacterial or viral infection.
 For example, when your child has a cold, bacteria can grow in the passages that connect the middle ear to nose.
 If these passages block up, the middle ear becomes infected and inflamed.
 The build-up inside the ear places pressure on the eardrum, causing it to bulge and become painful for your child.

 Other causes of earaches such as:

 - Blocked ears from earwax or other objects

 - Injury to the ear canal from cotton buds or other objects

-If you’re not sure what’s causing their earache or if you’re worried about your child's’ hearing, see a doctor.
+If you’re not sure what’s causing their earache or if you’re worried about your child's’ hearing, speak to your GP.

 What are some signs of an earache?

 Earache and ear infections can be miserable for a child of any age and be worrying for you, as a parent or carer.
 The signs to look for include:

 - Sharp, dull, or burning pain in one or both ears

 - Hearing problems